Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Preliminaries

 \section{Preliminaries}

-Let $(X,d)$ be a compact metric space.
-Let $f:X\to X$ be a continuous map.
-Then $(X,f)$ is conventionally called a \emph{topological dynamical system} or just a \emph{system}.
+In what follows, we always assume that $(X,f)$ is a topological dynamical system.
 We shall denote by $\ZZ^+$ the set of all positive integers and by $\NN$ the set of all nonnegative integers, i.e. $\NN=\ZZ^+\cup\{0\}$.
 For $n\in\ZZ^+$, denote